no8f/FluentQQUickWindow/README.md

   - **Animations**
   - **Aero snap** ⚠️ This could make the Window unusable for some applications
 - ### Mac Os
-  -⚠️Not Tested
+  -⚠️Not Implemented
 - ## Linux
-  -⚠️Not Tested; will follow sometime
+  -⚠️Not Implemented; will follow sometime

 ## Usage